Gracias a la vida – Anne-Lise Polchlopek

 It starts with a rather hectic recording of Berlioz’s Le spectre de la rose.
 The fast tempo was presumably adopted so that they could fit the song onto a single 78, but it does remind us that it is in waltz time and she brings a peculiarly intimate touch to the closing lines,which are sung with an ineffable sadness.
 Absence is sweetly touching.

 Over the two discs there is scarcely a performance that doesn’t warrant attention, but I single out for special consideration Duparc’s gorgeous Phidylé, which is lazily erotic as it should be (note her telling observation of the diminuendo on baiser – most singers miss it completely) and the aforementioned Chanson triste, the former with the LSO under Leslie Heward, the latter with Gerald Moore on the piano.
-Also on disc 1 is a superb performance of Chausson’s Chanson perpétuelle, whilst she breathes new life into Hahn’s popular Si me vers avaient des ailes.
+Also on disc 1 is a superb performance of Chausson’s Chanson perpétuelle, whilst she breathes new life into Hahn’s popular Si me vers avaient des ailes on Disc 2.

 In all she remains inimitable and individual, though, it seems these days, only known to connoisseurs.
 This set is no longer available, nor are the Debussy songs she recorded with Cortot.
 John Steane says in his wonderful book The Grand Tradition,